yeungda/tourist/README.markdown

 ## About

-Tourist is a tool for creating journeys through system states.
+Tourist is a tool for creating acceptance test journeys.
 System states and transitions are mapped so users can navigate the system.
 Like tourists with cameras, users observe what they see on their journey.
 Observations are verified after the journies are complete to test whether the expected experience was had.

 ## Objective

-Tourist is an experiment into automated journeys through systems.
-I hope to use it to answer the following questions:

-* Can journeys be used to efficiently achieve high coverage of states in a CMS application?
-* Can journeys be used to efficiently achieve high coverage of states a wizard application?
-* Can journeys be used to efficiently achieve high coverage of states a restful web service?
-* Can journeys be used to collect data about an application and reason about it?
-Can it be used to check whether a global stylesheet has unused styles?
-What about page load times or number of clicks required?
+Build a scaffolding for separating concerns of acceptance test journies.
+Find out whether the model really helps one achieve better performance and simplicity at scale.

-## Why?
+## Problem

 Consider the following unit test: it should do something